SharadChoudhury/SharadChoudhury/README.md

 2. SQL
 3. Java
 4. PowerBI
+5. AWS
-5. Azure Data Factory
+6. Azure Data Factory
-6. Git
+7. Git
-7. Grafana
+8. Grafana
-8. InfluxDB
+9. InfluxDB
-9. Docker
+10. Docker
-10. Linux
+11. Linux

 🌱 I believe in the power of continuous learning and stay updated with the latest advancements in the data science landscape.